ehicks05/toy-apps/readme.md

 4. ego - does "i work for $foocorp" impress people?
 5. location - remote is ideal, but in person opportunity at some point would be nice

-how do we score this?
+How might we score this?
 One approach would be a separate score for each aspect.

-1. comp - score is literally the comp
+1. compensation - score is literally the total comp
-2. work life balance - score is days off? will be unknown for some jobs
+2. work life balance - score is estimated days off, not including federal holidays
-3. engagingness - very qualitative. tech stack and sample projects are sometimes mentioned.
+3. engagingness - this one's tough. can factor in company's mission and industry, reputation scores from glassdoor, tech stacks if listed.
-4. ego - score could be isHouseholdName: yes or no
+4. ego - score could be isHouseholdName: yes or no, or maybe a 1-5 scale...no-name-startup, small-co, mid-co, huge-co, faang
 5. location - remote > nyc/philly > the rest

-these could be displayed in columns, and color-coded by how good they are
+these could be displayed in columns, and color-coded by how good they are.

+We could try to fold it down to fewer scores but that'll involve figuring out how to weight features against each other.

+### Secondary Goals

+Include some very simple features to track where in the application process you are.

+1. Jobs can start out as 'new'.
+   1. Can be flagged to show a recruiter reached out to you
+2. Jobs can be moved to 'in-progress'.
+   1. Could potentially hold events here but that's low priority.
+3. Jobs can be moved to 'concluded'.
+A result should be added:
+   1. Ghosted or Denied
+   2. Offer w/ offer details
+   3. Previous jobs or offers could sit here (or we can add another stage for 'previous')